trickypr/anyhow-no-std/README.md

 ```

 Since the `?`-based error conversions would normally rely on the
-`std::error::Error` trait which is only available through std, no_std mode will
+`core::error::Error` trait which is only available through std, no_std mode will
 require an explicit `.map_err(Error::msg)` when working with a non-Anyhow error
 type inside a function that returns Anyhow's error type.